Insights

 Bark connection failure on iPhone The most basic failure: Bark repeatedly could not connect to my son's iPhone.

 What made it worse was the experience on my son's phone.
 When Bark did try to connect, he would get deluged with pop-ups asking for permission.
-Not one prompt.
-Dozens.
-Over and over.
 The "Trust This Computer" prompt loop became part of the routine.
 It was intrusive, confusing, and frustrating for him.
-And after all of that, it still usually did not work.
+And after all of that, it still did not work.

 If a safety product cannot reliably connect to the device it is meant to monitor, it does not work.